-Attending the annual fundraising dinner (virtual in 2020) at Kiana Lodge is to get a positive fix, seeing the cross-section of people there.
+Attending the annual fundraising dinner (virtual in recent COVID years) at Kiana Lodge is to get a positive fix, seeing the cross-section of people there.
 Over the years, thousands of people—environmentalists, business owners, tribal members, advocates for parks and trails, fish/plant/wildlife experts, volunteers, and politicians—have supported GPC.
 We’re nature-rich because of it.

 Parks and Preserves